 It is based on the business bank account transactions.
 If you do not have a separate business account, you can post the transactions related to it from your personal account.
-It is not suitable to track sales and purchase invoices or if you are VAT registered.
+It is not suitable for tracking sales and purchase invoices if you are VAT-registered.
+If your business requires an accountant, our free tool can help you find one quickly.

 As a bookkeeper, I am often asked: What is the best free bookkeeping software for producing accounting reports?
 But everything I have reviewed is either a trial, too complicated to use or unsuitable for most companies.
-For this reason, I decided to design a template that is available as a free download at the end of this page.
+For this reason, I decided to design a template available for free download at the end of this page.

 What is a Cash Book?